-"It would seem we are having a bit of trouble in the lower reaches of the kingdom, there has been quite a dispute rising between the free tribes over land, it would seem they are having a bit of trouble with trolls.
-The King has asked us to assist before war ensues."
+"It would seem we are having a bit of trouble north of the wall, according to our spies, there has been quite a dispute rising between one of the free tribes over land, it would seem they are having a bit of trouble with trolls.
+The King has asked us to assist with civil debate."

 Mauve made a face, she didn't like trolls, nor the free lands for that matter.
-It was dangerous territory south of the city, and she had heard one to many wives tales from gossiping maids about knights seeking glory in attempts to civilize the free people, or slay the monsters that lay beyond Thornby Woods, and meeting grim fates.
+Dangerous territory north of the city, and she had heard one to many wives tales from gossiping maids about knights seeking glory in attempts to civilize its people.

 "Will you be going with them?" she asked, a little bit sad to think she would be losing her only friend for a time.